siconos/siconos/docs/sphinx/users_guide/siconos_algebra.rst

 Siconos wrappers are:

-* :class:`SiconosVector` : dense vector of real numbers (type : double precision)
+* :cpp:class:`SiconosVector` : dense vector of real numbers (type : double precision)
-* :class:`BlockVector` : vector of :class:`SiconosVector`
+* :cpp:class:`BlockVector` : vector of :cpp:class:`SiconosVector`
-* :class:`SiconosDenseMatrix` : dense matrix of double
+* :cpp:class:`SiconosDenseMatrix` : dense matrix of double
-* :class:`SiconosSparseMatrix` : sparse matrix of double, column-major storage.
+* :cpp:class:`SiconosSparseMatrix` : sparse matrix of double, column-major storage.

-and some fixed-sized objects, like :class:`SiconosMatrix33`, :class:`SiconosMatrix66` ....
+and some fixed-sized objects, like :cpp:class:`SiconosMatrix33`, :cpp:class:`SiconosMatrix66` ....

 Notice that BlockVector are no more that a collection of pointers to SiconosVector.
 Then in most cases, to build such an object, you just need to insert some existing objects.